bigguystevieb1/blooket-hack/README.md

 UPDATE!!
 I am aware of some of the hacks not working, I am currently working on trying to fix some of them.
 Thank you for your patience.

 UPDATE!!
-As Of 9:30AM On Friday, February 25th: This may take awhile to fix.
+As Of 12:42PM On Friday, February 25th: This may take awhile to fix.
 Thank you for your patience.
-I will be deleting the hacks for right now, I will post them back up when I fix them.
+I will be deleting every hack except for the "Coins and XP adder" I will re-add the others when they are fixed.
 Thank you again.

 This is a secret alternate set of blooket hacks that work.
 Make sure to type "javascript:" before any set of hacks you use.